Google Search Appliance (GSA) Replacement, Alternatives, and Migration

 Minimal development efforts and ongoing administration required

 In the past seven years we’ve helped numerous customers buy, implement, and maintain their GSAs.
-Despite the disruption caused by the GSA’s end of life, we’re excited about the possibilities Mindbreeze has to offer.
+Despite the disruption caused by the GSA’s end of life, we’re excited about the possibilities replacing the Google Search Appliance with Mindbreeze has to offer.
 If your requirements are similar to ours, we believe that Mindbreeze offers the quickest, most mature, and smoothest migration path from GSA.
 As a Mindbreeze partner, we offer both resale and implementation services.
 If you have questions or would like to know more, please contact us or leave a comment below.

 Our expert team knows both the Google Search Appliance and Mindbreeze.
 We’ll help you understand your options and design a migration plan to fit your needs.
 Google Search Appliance and Mindbreeze